awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 aws redshift modify-cluster-parameter-group --parameter-group-name myclusterparaametergroup --parameters file://modify_pg.json
 ```

 The arguments for `--parameters` are stored in file `modify_pg.json`\.
 The file location is specified in the format for your operating system\.
-For more information, see [Loading Parameters from a File](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-parameters.html#cli-usage-parameters-file)\.
+For more information, see [Loading parameters from a file](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-parameters.html#cli-usage-parameters-file)\.
 The following shows examples of the content of the `modify_pg.json` JSON file\.

 ```
 [